 The following season, Johnston made it a hat-trick of apprentices’ titles when he posted 67 ½ wins.
 At first glance, that tally seems relatively light, at least compared to the previous year, but when one considers injuries, suspensions and the fact that Johnston spent virtually the last two months of the season riding for Ian Balding in England, the result is impressive.
 Now, you know that you are dealing with something quite remarkable in any sport when the men who make the rules have to change them in order to contain it.
 Such was Johnston’s dominance that the A.J.C. was forced to amend its Rules of Racing.
 The rules existing at the time permitted apprentices to claim an allowance of 1 ½ kg until the completion of their indentures.
 The new rule provided that apprentices would lose their claim when they had ridden 60 metropolitan winners.
 Johnston had already won 195 metropolitan races before the A.J.C. adopted the change.

-Malcolm Johnston completed his apprenticeship in October 1977 and on his first day riding as a senior jockey, at Randwick on October 15, won the feature event.
+Malcolm Johnston completed his apprenticeship in October 1977 but in the months before he did so, he had a brief experience riding in England where his sponsor was Wilfred Sherman.
+Indeed, Mal rode at Epsom Downs in the last race on the day that Robert Sangster’s The Minstrel won the English Derby.
+Back in Sydney and on his first day riding as a senior jockey, at Randwick on October 15, he won the feature event.
 It came on board King’s Favourite, owned by Jack and Bob Ingham, in the City Tattersall’s Lightning Stakes and was most appropriate as no owners (firm clients of Theo Green) had done more to promote Johnston’s career from the very start than the brothers Ingham.
 Malcolm’s ascendancy during those early months as a fully-fledged jockey coincided with a decline in the 31-year-old Kevin Langby’s fortunes.
 As we have seen, Langby had won four successive jockeys’ premierships from 1972-1975, but the crown had slipped during the next two seasons when he could only finish runner-up respectively to Johnston and Quinton, despite being the No 1 rider for Tulloch Lodge.
 Tommy Smith had always prided himself on being the kingmaker when it came to Sydney’s jockeys and Johnston’s ascendancy and Langby’s fall from grace gradually caused the premier trainer to reconsider his stable retainer.

 Malcolm Johnston was already riding quite a few horses for Tommy Smith at trackwork and during the months of November and December 1977, as Langby struggled to ride winners, the latter found himself being jocked-off a number of Smith’s prize mounts with the rides falling mainly to Johnston, although others went to the likes of Ron Quinton and Peter Cuddihy.
 Johnston won the Villiers Stakes and Hawkesbury Cup on Hot Diggity and the Tattersall’s Club Cup on Cold Steel for Smith, which served to further ingratiate him with Sydney’s leading stable.
 The point of no return for the Smith-Langby partnership came after Langby fell from Ballasalla, the 5/4 favourite trained by Smith in the opening race at the Tattersall’s New Year meeting at Randwick on January 2nd.
 Langby sustained minor injuries and, after being discharged from hospital, promptly went to Lord Howe Island for a holiday.
+He knew that he was indulging in only a stay of execution.
 While he was there, a copy of a Sydney newspaper arrived reporting rumours of his replacement at Tulloch Lodge.

 Sure enough, upon his return to riding at a midweek meeting at Canterbury on January 18, his name wasn’t semaphored against any Smith runner.
 A measure of his bitterness at the break and the circumstances leading to it was revealed the following Saturday at Rosehill when he brilliantly steered Our Cavalier to beat the T.J.
 Smith-trained Ready O’Ready in the Parramatta Cup by a head.
 Revenge is sweet and at the official on-course presentation ceremony, Langby, generally a man of few words, told the crowd: “It was nice to ride the horse.
 My condolences to the Smith stable.”
 It wasn’t quite the end of Langby’s triumphs in big races – he won the Doncaster on Maybe Mahal for Bart Cummings just nine weeks later – but his days of tilting for jockeys’ premierships were well and truly over.